 - Notify a reliable person of your trip plans so that you can be traced in an emergency.

 - Be prepared for the heat.
 Take at least 10 litres of water for each person per day.

 - Exercise extreme caution near cliff edges especially when fishing.

 See the travel advice pages for more information about safety and the activities that interest you.

 There are designated campsites at The Block, Urchin Point, Quoin Head, Dampier’s Landing, Withnell Point, Sandy Point, Louisa Bay and Notch Point.
-These camp sites are managed by the Department of Parks and Wildlife and fees apply.
-For details and availability go to Dirk Hartog Island Lodge or contact the Steep Point Ranger Station or phone 08 9948 3993.
+These camp sites are managed by the Parks and Wildlife Service and fees apply.
+For details and availability go to Dirk Hartog Island Lodge or contact the Steep Point Ranger Station on 08 9948 3993 or email@example.com.